nico-martin/ScreenplayParser/readme.md

 ## Usage

 Let's take this screenplay as an example.
-1. Acts are defined by `ACT` followed by a roman numeral.
+1. Acts are defined by `ACT` followed by a number.
-2. Scenes are defined by `INT` or `EXT` followed by a location.
+2. Scenes are defined by `INT.` or `EXT.` followed by a location and instructions.
 3. Actions are defined by a block of text, aligned to the left.
 4. Speakers are defined by the name, which has between 25-30 spaces to the left
 5. Text passages are defined by a text block that has 10 spaces to the left